Thinking of starting a new business in Oklahoma? Excellent choice.

 A limited liability company is neither partnership nor a corporation but is a combination of both.
 Members of an LLC are the owners of the company.

-Oklahoma’s Secretary of State requires you to file your formation documents online with a $100 fee to obtain an Articles of Organization.
+Oklahoma’s Secretary of State requires you to file your formation documents online with a $100 fee to obtain the Articles of Organization.